Mikkomario/Utopia-Scala/README.md

 (see ch.vorburger.mariaDB4j:mariaDB4j:2.4.0 in Maven) that is used for setting up a local embedded database directly from Java
 (in this case Scala) code.
 Most of the heavy lifting is done by the Vorburger's library, but **Trove** adds its own flavor:
 Database structure setup, version control and updates, as well as an easy one-line database setup and shutdown functions.

+### Utopia Inception & Utopia Genesis
+*A foundation for anything real-time and/or visual*

+**Utopia Inception** and **Utopia Genesis** have their background in real-time 2D game development, although they're by no means limited to such purposes and are most often used as a foundation for standard client side programs.

+**Inception** allows you to easily distribute various types of events among a multitude of listeners that may come and go during a program's runtime, a feature that is very often needed in interactive client side programs.

+**Genesis** provides you with a powerful set of shapes and tools for doing everything visual, especially in 2D.
+You have images, animations, curves, 2D shapes, 3D vectors, affine transformations, mouse events, keyboard events, real-time action events - everything you need when doing anything visual.
+Without **Genesis**, you would normally have to rely on awt-tools, which are less flexible, less scalable, less functional and less easy to use.

+The only problem with **Genesis** and **Inception** is that the standard Swing framework isn't build upon them, but that's why we have **Utopia Reflection** and **Utopia Reach**.

+### Utopia Reflection
+*A GUI framework that actually works and does what you want it to do*

+I personally have a love-hate (mostly hate) relationship with the Swing framework.
+On the other hand, it's one of the few GUI frameworks for Java/Scala.
+On the other hand, it consistently keeps frustrating me with its limitations, difficulty of use and by simply not working.

+**Reflection** is a swing-like GUI framework that provides a foundation for both Swing-reliant and **non-Swing** GUIs (see **Utopia Reach**).
+Swing dependencies are clearly separated from the generic models and traits.
+First of all **Reflection** let's you use the models from **Genesis**, also providing it's own addition.
+Second, **Reflection** handles layout like it should be handled (much like Swift handles layout with StackPanels and constraints).
+Third, **Reflection** has a built-in support for **your** own localization feature, if you wish to implement one.

+There are a number of pre-existing component implementations (swing-based).
+You also have access to all the higher abstraction level interfaces, which let's you create your own components with relative ease, in case you want to.

+### Utopia Reach
+*A GUI framework for those who REALLY hate Swing*

+Turns out even **Reflection** was subject to limitations caused by Swing-dependency, preventing full scalability.
+Therefore we have **Utopia Reach**, a framework that uses only a single Swing component. **Reach** has the same core principles as **Reflection**, but takes things even further by having it's own, non Swing-dependent component, focus, paint and other systems. **Reach** even supports multithreading, which was *apparently* supposed to be impossible.

+**Reach** obviously doesn't have the same look and feel as Swing does.
+The existing component designs are somewhat inspired by Material Design.
+However, as with all the other *Utopia* modules, **Reach** allows you to design and implement your own style on top of the existing capabilities.
+The only requirement when using **Reach** is that you can't really rely on Swing or Awt components.
+If you would rather still use mostly Swing, consider using **Reflection** instead.

+### Utopia Conflict
+*Advanced collision detection, yet simple interface*

+**Utopia Conflict** let's you include collision checking and collision events in your program.
+Collision detection is a required feature in most 2D games but it's also one of the toughest to implement from scratch.
+I've done the vector mathematics for you here and wrapped the logic in a familiar **Inception** style handling system.

+You probably don't need to use **Conflict** in your normal business software, but if you happen to be creating a 2D game or a physics-based software, this will most likely help you a lot in getting started.

 ### Utopia Access
 *Single solution for both server and client*